Simple versus complex (my flying 1975 part 2)

-This page compares the refined Rogallo wings of 1975, using the American Wills Wing Swallowtail as an example, with more elaborate designs, the British Miles Wings Gulp serving as an example.
-It then covers my own first experimental hang glider.
+This pages continues from My flying 1975.
+It starts with a minor modification to my 1974 standard Rogallo.
+It then compares the refined Rogallo wings of 1975, using the American Wills Wing Swallowtail as an example, with more elaborate designs, the British Miles Wings Gulp serving as an example.
+Lastly, it covers my own first experimental hang glider.

 The highest scoring pilot at the 1975 British Championships was American Bob Wills flying an all-black Sport Kites Inc. Wills Wing Swallowtail.
 Examining the glider from under its expanse of sailcloth I noticed that the sun highlighted brownish streaks criss-crossing the fabric.
 Wills explained that the sails of these gliders were originally white (or multicolored in some cases) and they were painted black for an upcoming movie which they had just filmed in Greece.
 The film was Sky Riders, starring James Coburn, Susannah York, Robert Culp, and Charles Aznavour.
 It was in cinemas/movie theaters the following year.
 (See Paint it black–my review of that film.)